 - Failure To Carry Workers’ Comp Insurance – If your employer is required by state law to carry workers’ comp insurance and fails to do so, you may have a valid cause of action for a personal injury lawsuit against the employer.
 This can be a very complex matter; therefore, you want to consult with an experienced Indianapolis workers’ compensation attorney before taking any action.

 There could be other causes of action that might give you the right to file a personal injury lawsuit.
 However, until a workers’ compensation attorney reviews the facts and circumstances of your specific work injury, you will not know if pursuing a personal injury lawsuit is in your best interest or even possible.
 Requesting a free consultation with our Indianapolis workers’ compensation attorney is usually in your best interest when faced with a work injury that may give rise to a personal injury lawsuit.

 Have You Suffered a Work Injury?
 Call Our Indianapolis Workers’ Comp Attorney For a Free Consultation.

-Your time to file a workers’ comp claim and a personal injury claim is limited.
+Your time to file a workers’ compensation claim and a personal injury claim is limited.
 You need to take action now in order to protect your right to pursue legal action against the party or parties responsible for your work injury.
-Contact The Ken Nunn Law Office 24/7 through Live Chat online or at 1-800-CALL-KEN or 1-800-225-5536 for a free legal consultation with an attorney.
+Contact The Ken Nunn Law Office at 1-800-CALL-KEN or 1-800-225-5536 for a free legal consultation with an attorney.